 What We Do

 - Empower elected women representatives.
 Campaigns such as SWEEP (Strengthening Women’s Leadership in the Electoral Process) identify and empower elected women representatives throughout India.
-In 2014, more than 66,000 women were identified as SWEEP participants.
-Many go on to become elected women representatives.
+Many participants go on to become elected women representatives.
 These representatives are now effective change agents for ending hunger in their villages.
-They form district- and state-wide federations to ensure that their voices are heard at top levels of government.
+They form district-and state-wide federations to ensure that their voices are heard at top levels of government.

 - Promote community leadership roles for women.
 Our Women’s Empowerment Program (WEP) empowers women to change mindsets about gender discrimination to become strong leaders in their households and communities.
 In Africa, every Epicenter Committee – a council that is elected to be responsible for all epicenter activities – must include an equal number of women and men.

 - Celebrate and empower girl children in Bangladesh.
-The Hunger Project catalyzed the formation of a 300-organization alliance that honors National Girl Child Day a day to focus on eradicating all forms of discrimination against girl children, each September.
-In 2014, The Hunger Project-Bangladesh gathered over one million people across Bangladesh to celebrate National Girl Child Day.
+The Hunger Project catalyzed the formation of a 300-organization alliance that honors National Girl Child Day each year.
+This day gathers tens of thousands of people in events focused on eradicating all forms of discrimination against girl children.
+The alliance also functions as the National Girl Child Advocacy Forum throughout the year, and THP-Bangladesh serves as the secretariat.
+In 2011, the United Nations formally recognized October 11 as the International Day of the Girl.

 - Halt the spread of HIV/AIDS through education and awareness building.
-In 2003 we launched our HIV/AIDS and Gender Inequality Campaign.
-African leaders who were willing and able to confront the gender issues fueling the spread of the disease designed workshops to empower grassroots people to transform the conditions that have led to the spread of HIV/AIDS.
-To date, more than 1.4 million people have participated in the workshop with an additional 97,025 participants in 2014 alone.
+Our HIV/AIDS and Gender Inequality Campaign was launched in 2003.
+African leaders who were willing and able to confront the gender issues fueling the spread of HIV/AIDS designed workshops to empower communities to transform the conditions that fuel the disease.
+Since then, the workshops have reached millions of participants.